 International Summer Research Workshop

-The purpose of these international workshops is
+The purpose of these international workshops is two-fold:

-- To develop an international set of serious, early-stage researchers—Ph.D. students, post-docs, junior faculty, and selected other researchers with country-level experience—who are capable of doing global value chain (GVC) analysis and using it to better understand the links between local systems and the global economy
+- To develop an international set of serious, early-stage researchers—Ph.D. students, post-docs, junior faculty, and selected other researchers with country-level experience—who are capable of doing global value chains (GVC) analysis and using it to better understand the links between local systems and the global economy

 - To connect these scholars into an active international network with a common research agenda focused on critical emerging topics in coming years